ymyke/tessa/docs/symbols_spec.md

   # (not of the title representing the asset); default US, other examples: CN, several,
   # irrelevant, EU

-Questions around this: FIXME
-- Keep jurisdiction; does this really make sense?
-- What about the attributes that get some default value (e.g., watch, delisted, strategy)?
-Should there be some support here for that or is this left for possible extensions? -- Some of these then also need functionality, so they need extension code anyway.

 ## Misc notes